anjaustin/secure-docker-with-tls/README.md

 **Instructions for securing the Docker daemon with a self-signed certificate**

-*The following instructions are designed to be executed on the host machine of the Docker daemon.
+*The following instructions should be executed on the host machine of the Docker daemon you wish to secure.
 With some modification, the following instructions were sourced from the official [Docker Documentation: Protecting the Docker daemon socket.](https://docs.docker.com/engine/security/protect-access/)*

 *StackOverflow was also instrumental in helping me resolve some obscurities in the official Docker docs.
 [StackOverflow: Unable to start docker after configuring hosts in daemon.json](https://stackoverflow.com/questions/44052054/unable-to-start-docker-after-configuring-hosts-in-daemon-json)*